 Duomo di Trento – This is a must and one of the top landmarks in Trento.
 San Vigilio Cathedral is a Romanesque-style church devoted to the saint patron of the city.
 Of very ancient origins, don’t miss visiting the archaeological site in its underground.

 We stayed at Grand Hotel Trento for three weeks and it played a great role in our trip.
 This 4-star hotel in Trento features all the basic services and facilities and is a perfect family hotel in Trentino.

 They have a nice spa with quite affordable treatments and sauna.
-The buffet breakfast is rich and offers both savoury and sweet options as well as fresh fruit, yoghurt, cereals, and hot drinks.
+The buffet breakfast is rich and offers both savory and sweet options as well as fresh fruit, yogurt, cereals, and hot drinks.